baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 :   Counts of vendors apps request consent for according to IAB TCF data.
 Only vendors requested by more than 45 apps are included. {#tbl:results-tcf-vendors}

 The TC string also encodes the language of the consent dialog.
 Of the 68 apps that initially store a TC string, 63 showed an English consent dialog (our devices were set to English), and 5 showed a dialog in German.
-Due to the small sample size of apps implementing the TCF we don't go into the remaining information TC strings hold (cf. [@sec:cd-tcf-web]).

 There is also an older, deprecated TCF specification specifically for mobile apps, the *[Mobile In-App CMP API v1.0](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/b7164119d6b281ac0efb06cb9717e0793fc1f9d0/Mobile%20In-App%20Consent%20APIs%20v1.0%20Final.md)*, which uses `IABConsent` as the prefix for the saved preferences.
 Only 4 apps set preferences for this specification without also setting `IABTCF` preferences for the new TCF 2.0 specification.
 Of those, 3 only set `IABConsent_SubjectToGDPR` (with one wrongly determining the GDPR not to be applicable), disregarding empty properties.
 One app additionally set `IABConsent_CMPPresent` to `true` but didn't actually show a consent dialog.
 <!-- select * from dialogs where cast(prefs as text) ~* 'IABConsent' and not cast(prefs as text) ~* 'IABTCF'; -->